 You need to continually keep tabs on your Mac application memory to keep it from running out.
 It ensures you don’t launch unnecessary apps.
 Also, it prevents you from downloading and installing more apps that you may not need.

-Thus, checking of your application memory goes hand in hand with monitoring of disk usage.
+Thus, checking your application memory goes hand in hand with monitoring of disk usage.
 As explained in the previous part, it is also a culprit in leading to your Mac running out of application memory.

 So, how do you check your application memory on Mac?